fvarli/laravel-eloquent-factories/README.md

 ## Laravel Eloquent Factories

-In this repository, we are going to learn about Laravel 9 Factories and seeder with an example.
+In this repository, I'm' going to show how to use Laravel 9 Factories and seeder with an example.
 This repository is intended for those who have a basic understanding of Laravel and are looking to expand their knowledge.
 I will be using a practical example to demonstrate how Factories and Seeders can be used to generate dummy data for testing purposes.

 Let's get started!

 ## Overview

+Look at one of the following topics to learn more about Laravel Eloquent Factories.

 * [Requirements](#requirements)
 * [Installation](#installation)